CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Lane-Arrows-buttons-missing-arrows.md

 > This issue only affects TM:PE versions 10.21.1 and earlier

-* When using the [Lane Arrows](Lane-Arrows.md) tool, the arrows are missing from buttons like so:
+* When using the [](Lane-Arrows.md) tool, the arrows are missing from buttons like so:

 ![Missing arrows](https://i.imgur.com/r0HcaMD.png)